javateapoint/javaivprep/README.md

                 "How vexingly quick daft zebras jump"
         );

-ReverseAnArray without using any inbuilt function
+- ReverseAnArray without using any inbuilt function

-Find pair of digits whose sum =8 input = [1,2,3,4,5,6,7]
+- Find pair of digits whose sum =8 input = [1,2,3,4,5,6,7]

-You have N prisoners sitting in a circle, numbered from 1 to N. The warden has M sweets and will distribute them starting from prisoner S.
-The sweets are passed sequentially in a circle.
+- You have N prisoners sitting in a circle, numbered from 1 to N. The warden has M sweets and will distribute them starting from prisoner S.The sweets are passed sequentially in a circle.
 The prisoner who receives the last sweet needs to be determined

-Given A String "hello i am developer" -> first letter of every word should be capital
+- Given A String "hello i am developer" -> first letter of every word should be capital

-Merge 2 Sorted Arrays
+- Merge 2 Sorted Arrays

-Bubble Sort and Quick Sort Pseudo Code
+- Bubble Sort and Quick Sort Pseudo Code

-How would you design least recently used cache [LRU], initial  capacity should be configurable and if capacity exceeds LRU element should be removed
+- How would you design least recently used cache [LRU], initial  capacity should be configurable and if capacity exceeds LRU element should be removed

-Find first non repeating Character in String
+- Find first non repeating Character in String

-Questions on Java Stream Api if Employee Class is Given:
+## Questions on Java Stream Api if Employee Class is Given:
-Find max sal of employee
+- Find max sal of employee
-Find 3rd max salary of employee
+- Find 3rd max salary of employee
-Group Employees with Dept
+- Group Employees with Dept
-Find Average Salary of Each Department
+- Find Average Salary of Each Department

-Finds the pivot element in the array where the sum of elements to the left equals the sum of elements to the right.
+-Finds the pivot element in the array where the sum of elements to the left equals the sum of elements to the right.
 If no such pivot exists, returns 0.